 Legion H300 and H500 Headset:

 Lenovo headsets lineup will be complemented with two new products that focus on different ranges.
 Thus, the Lenovo Legion H500 7.1 Pro Gaming Headset will be the highest-end and cost $100 due to two 50 mm drivers that will offer virtual 7.1 sound through its USB sound card.
 Its design is based on the anisotropic black color with metal details of the same color.
-Lenovo will allow users to use these headphones without USB 7.1 card through a minijack so we can use our external sound card to amplify its benefits.
+Lenovo will allow users to use these headphones without a USB 7.1 card through a minijack, so we can use our external sound card to amplify its benefits.

 Lenovo Legion K500 RGB Mechanical keyboard